sushain97/apertium-html-tools-v2/README.md

 - [Font Awesome](https://fontawesome.com/)
 - [React Router](https://reactrouter.com/)

-To avoid distributing hundreds of JS files, we use [esbuild][7] to bundle sources into browser-ready JS.
+To avoid distributing hundreds of JS files, we use [esbuild][9] to bundle sources into browser-ready JS.

 ## Building

-Running `yarn build` will output built bundles to `dist/`.
+First, follow the development instructions.
+Then, running `yarn build` will output built bundles to `dist/`.
 Use `--prod` to minify bundles.
 Any web server capable of serving static assets can be pointed directly to `dist/`.

 ## Contributing